Swinging Door Hardware

 Strap Hinge Basics

-Strap hinges come in various thicknesses, usually 1/4”, 5/16”, 3/8”, or 1/2” for doors weighing between 400 lbs. ─ 5,000 lbs. or greater.
+Strap hinge hardware for swinging doors come in various thicknesses, usually 1/4”, 5/16”, 3/8”, or 1/2” for doors weighing between 400 lbs. ─ 5,000 lbs. or greater.
 The hinges can be mounted to the wall, or mounted directly to the frame.
 Jambs can consist of steel frame, hollow block, brick, concrete, or wood construction.
 (7’ – 24’ tall or higher and 50’ wide or wider).
 Standard strap hinges are used for manually-operated wood or metal doors that are surface mounted to wood, formed metal, or steel jamb frames.

 Manual or Powered Operation